SixArm/sixarm-macos-setup/applications.md

   * <a href="http://java.com/en/">Java</a> runtime
   * <a href="http://lastpass.com/">LastPass</a> password manager
   * <a href="http://www.kiwix.org/wiki/Main_Page">Kiwix</a> Wikipedia offline viewer
     * Then download Wikipedia, Wikiquote, Wikivoyage, Wiktionary, and any others you want
   * <a href="https://www.openoffice.org/">OpenOffice</a> or <a href="http://libreoffice.org">LibreOffice</a> for writing, spreadsheets, etc.
     * The installation may need: System Preferences > Security & Privacy > General > Open Anyway
+  * <a href="https://riot.im">Riot</a> messaging with secure end-to-end encryption
   * <a href="http://www.microsoft.com/getsilverlight/Get-Started/Install/Default.aspx">Silverlight</a> media player plugin
   * <a href="http://skype.com">Skype</a> instant messenger and video calling
   * <a href="http://www.macupdate.com/app/mac/14352/spark">Spark</a> hotkey utility